From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 The most secure system is one where the next person can understand what you built and why.
 Undocumented magic becomes undocumented vulnerability.

 I write more docs now than ever.
-Not because I like it (I don’t), but because it’s the only way to maintain security over time.
+Not because I like it (I don’t), but because I’ve seen what happens when tribal knowledge leaves the building.

 The Tools I Use